 🌸 Small Steps, Steady Calm

 Try it tomorrow.
-Pick your grounding spot — beside your bed, near the bathroom sink, or at the door before you leave home.
+Pick your grounding spot—beside your bed, near the bathroom sink, or at the door before leaving home.
 Pause for ten quiet seconds, feel the floor supporting you, and let your breath slow.
-Notice how your shoulders drop, how your thoughts loosen, how your body softens just a little.
-With consistency, this tiny moment becomes more than a pause.
-It becomes a reliable tool for balance, a small ritual that brings mindfulness into the everyday rhythms of your life.
+Notice how your shoulders drop, your thoughts loosen, and your body softens slightly.